Experimenting with Emerging RISC-V Systems for Decentralised Machine Learning: Abstract

 \section{Abstract}

 Decentralised Machine Learning (DML) enables collaborative machine learning without centralised input data.
 Federated Learning (FL) and Edge Inference are examples of DML.
-While tools for DML (especially FL) are starting to flourish, many are not flexible and portable enough to experiment with novel systems (e.g., RISC-V), non-fully connected topologies, and asynchronous collaboration schemes.
-We overcome these limitations via a domain-specific language allowing to map DML schemes to an underlying middleware, i.e. the \ff parallel programming library.
-We experiment with it by generating different working DML schemes on two emerging architectures (ARM-v8, RISC-V) and the x86-64 platform.
+While tools for DML (especially FL) are starting to flourish, many are not flexible and portable enough to experiment with novel processors (e.g., RISC-V), non-fully connected network topologies, and asynchronous collaboration schemes.
+We overcome these limitations via a domain-specific language allowing us to map DML schemes to an underlying middleware, i.e. the \ff parallel programming library.
+We experiment with it by generating different working DML schemes on x86-64 and ARM platforms and an emerging RISC-V one.
 We characterise the performance and energy efficiency of the presented schemes and systems.
 As a byproduct, we introduce a RISC-V porting of the PyTorch framework, the first publicly available to our knowledge.